Hiding Planets Near and Far: The Parameter Space of Hidden Companions for Known Planetary Systems: An Outer Companion: The Role of GR for Known Systems

 \section{An Outer Companion: The Role of GR for Known Systems}

 Consider an outer, inclined companion ($m_{\rm out}$) to two inner planets ($m_1$, $m_2$) that satisfy $a_1<a_2$.
+Including this outer companion makes the system hierarchical.
 This outer companion may excite the eccentricities of the inner planets through the EKL mechanism \citep[e.g.,][]{Naoz16}.
 The associated timescale for this eccentricity excitation on an inner planet $j$ is given by \citep[e.g.,][]{Antognini15}

 where $a_{\rm out}$ is the outer companion semi-major axis.
 On the other hand, Laplace-Lagrange interactions, which exchange angular momentum between the inner planets, can suppress the outer companion's induced eccentricity excitations \citep[e.g.,][]{Inn+97,Takeda05,Takeda,Li+14Kepler,Pu+18,Denham+19}.
 For the suppression to occur, the angular momentum exchange due to Laplace-Lagrange interactions, needs to take place on a shorter timescale than the EKL typical timescale.
 The timescale of the Laplace-Lagrange effect on planet $2$'s orbit from the gravity of planet $1$ is approximately (see Equation (\ref{eq:tau_LL_full})):